 Developing the Klee Kai in Alaska

 Given their name, it’s no surprise that this dog breed was developed in Alaska.
-In fact, they originate from Wasilla, Alaska.
+In fact, they originate out of Wasilla, Alaska.
 The person largely credited with the development of the Klee Kai is a woman named Linda S. Spurlin.

 All she wanted was a smaller Husky.
-And during a trip to Oklahoma, she saw a small Siberian Husky that gave her the idea in developing one.
-Once Spurlin returned to Alaska, she went straight to work in developing the Klee Kai.
+And during a trip to Oklahoma, she saw a small Siberian Husky that gave her the idea of developing one.
+Once Spurlin returned, she went straight to work by developing and breeding the Klee Kai.

 Most breeders that want to develop a smaller dog introduce the dwarfism gene.
 However, that is not the case with the Klee Kai.
 Instead, she bred Huskies with smaller similar breeds, such as the Eskimo dogs and Schipperke to reduce the size over many generations.